-This document was produced as an added resource for the Government-funded students and courses 2022 publication sourced from the National VET Provider Collection.
-The publication is available on NCVER's Portal: https://www.ncver.edu.au.
+This document was produced as an added resource for the Government-funded students and courses - January to March 2023 publication sourced from the National VET Provider Collection.
+The publication is available on NCVER's Portal:

 Publisher's note

 The views and opinions expressed in this document are those of NCVER and do not necessarily reflect the views of the Australian Government and state and territory governments.
 Any errors and omissions are the responsibility of the author(s).